What is it?

 Next, whilst it’s easy to reach most areas on the front of your body, it’s not so for the back.
 Therefore, you may need a helpful assistant for hard-to-reach areas such as cellulite on the backs of legs or acne on your back.

-And, as discussed earlier, the LYMA Active Mist and Priming Serum are nice enough but very expensive.
-You get a month supply in the kit.
-If you like them as a replacement to your regular skincare (and you can afford it), you can join LYMA’s ongoing subscription!
+And, as discussed earlier, the LYMA Oxygen Mist and Glide Gel are nice enough, but very expensive.
+Plus, there’s no INCI listing, scientific rationale or clinical data for the effect of the key ingredient ASO.
+You get a month’s supply in the kit.
+If you like and you can afford them, you can join LYMA’s ongoing monthly subscription service.

-But if you like your current skincare or can’t afford the monthly cost, don’t sweat it.
-The rather special sounding ingredients are not powerful drugs to transform your skin.
-It won’t suffocate from lack of O2, and you’ll get equally ‘optimised’ results from the laser without them.
+But if you aren’t fussed or can’t afford the monthly cost, don’t sweat it.
+They are not powerful drugs to transform your skin.
+It won’t suffocate from lack of oxygen, and you’ll get equally ‘optimised’ results from the laser without them.

 And there’s no money back guarantee either.
 Boo.